-Effective March 20, Marshfield Labs will make several changes to the urine culture.
+Effective March 20, Marshfield Labs will make several changes to the urine culture available in our system.
 These changes will: a) lower the interpretive cut points for which uropathogens are worked up in adults other than women of child bearing age; b) add more interpretive commentary to the culture report.